Search: Advanced search

 Dogs bark for a variety of reasons and it is important to work out why your dog is barking excessively.
-Once the underlying cause and 'triggers' for the barking are identified, training techniques can be used to treat the excessive barking.
+Once the underlying cause and 'triggers' for the barking are identified, training techniques can be used to treat the excessive barking in a humane way.

 Dogs that are left alone all day with nothing to do often resort to barking out of boredom.
 Boredom barkers will bark continuously and may also exorcise their frustration on your flower beds.
 To tackle boredom barking you should start by ensuring that your dog is receiving enough exercise.
-If you take your dog for a good walk in the morning he will be more likely to rest until you come home.
-You should also make sure that your house and garden are sufficiently enriched with fun toys and puzzles to keep him entertained when you are not home.
-Try putting some of your dog’s daily food allowance into a Kong toy or treat ball so he has to work to retrieve his snacks.
-Keep his toys in a toy box and alternate the toys he has access to each day.
-Hide his toys and some treats around the garden to encourage him to forage or if he likes to dig provide a sand pit to divert his instincts away from your garden.
+If you take your dog for a good walk in the morning they will be more likely to rest until you come home.
+You should also make sure that your house and garden are sufficiently enriched with fun toys and puzzles to keep them entertained when you are not home.
+Try putting some of your dog’s daily food allowance into a Kong toy or treat ball so they have to work to retrieve their snacks.
+Keep their toys in a toy box and alternate the toys they have access to each day.
+Hide their toys and some treats around the garden to encourage them to forage or if they like to dig provide a sand pit to divert their instincts away from your garden.
 If your dog has any play mates in the neighbourhood you might alleviate boredom by inviting them over for the day.

 You may also consider organising a 'dog walker' to walk your dog in the middle of the day while you are at work or a 'dog minder' to keep your dog company when you are away for long periods.
 You may also consider utilising your local 'doggy day care' services.

 Dogs are social animals and it is normal for them to become anxious when they are left alone for the first time.
 Take care to teach your dog how to cope with being left alone at a young age.
 Begin by trying small amounts of time apart.
-For example you could put your dog outside for short periods of time while you are still at home.
-Make sure he has a toy to play with or raw bone to chew on while they are outside so the experience is a positive one.
+For example you could put your dog outside in the yard for short periods of time while you are still at home.
+Make sure they have toys to play and safe things to chew on while they are outside so the experience is a positive one.
 Please see the feeding article linked below.

 Gradually extend the length of time you are leaving your dog alone.
-When you do leave the house make sure that he has somewhere safe to retreat to such as a kennel.
-Make sure that he receives plenty of exercise and that he has a supply of toys and treats to keep him entertained while you are away.
-Do not fuss over your dog when you come home – make sure both your departure and return are quiet and unexciteable.
+When you do leave the house make sure that they have somewhere safe to retreat to such as a kennel.
+Make sure that they receive plenty of exercise and that they have a supply of toys and safe chew toys/items to keep them entertained while you are away.
+Do not fuss over your dog when you come home – make sure both your departure and return are quiet and unexcited.
 Most dogs will adjust to periods of time alone, however some become severely stressed and may begin to bark incessantly and even self mutilate/injure themselves.
-If your dog suffers from separation anxiety you will need to manage the condition in consultation with a veterinary behaviourist.
-Please also read the knowledgebase article about separation anxiety.
+If your dog suffers from separation anxiety you will need to manage the condition in consultation with a veterinarian.
+Please see the knowledgebase article below about separation anxiety.

 Dogs can also bark due to fear.
 They may be afraid of people coming near their territory or fearful of noises. particularly at night which may stimulate anxieties.
 Dogs can also be fearful of fireworks, thunderstorms and lawnmowers etc

-If your dog barks at your neighbours when they are in their garden it is probably also because he is protecting your territory.
+If your dog barks at your neighbours when they are in their garden it is probably also because they are protecting your territory.
 Again, make sure you have some tasty treats at hand so that your dog associates your neighbours with the food (only give the treat when your dog is calm and not barking).
 You may also consider asking your friendly neighbours to treat your dog and supply them with their own stockpile – this is preferable to having them yell at your dog in frustration - yelling at a barking dog will only tend to reinforce the barking and protective behaviour.
-Barking is also reinforced when owners yell or scold their own barking dog - this is called negative reinforcement and should be avoided.
-Successfully treating excessive barking relies on positive reinforcement - that is, reward good behaviour and avoid reinforcing 'unwanted' behaviour.
+Barking is also reinforced when owners yell or scold their own barking dog and should be avoided.
+Successfully treating excessive barking relies on positive reinforcement - that is, reward good 'quiet' behaviour and avoid reinforcing 'unwanted' behaviour.